ProfessionalWiki/AutomatedValues/README.md

 ### Version 1.0.0 - 2022-04-29

-Initial release for Wikibase 1.35 - 1.37 with these features:
+Initial release for Wikibase 1.35 - 1.37 ([Release announcement], [Demo video]) with these features:

 * Ability to build labels and aliases using segmented templates
 * Ability to use both Statement Main Values and Qualifier values